 Scyn is the simpler product on purpose.

 You place scenes or beats as nodes on a canvas and connect them with edges.
-The edges matter.
-They show cause and effect, setup and payoff, dependence and consequence.
+The edges are the point.
+They show cause and effect, setup and payoff.
 That makes structural problems easier to spot.

-If a subplot never connects back to the main story, it sits there isolated.
-If one event carries too much weight, the graph makes the bottleneck visible.
-If two major story threads never interact, the gap is obvious.
+If a subplot never connects back to the main story, it sits there isolated on the canvas.
+If one event carries too much weight, you can see the bottleneck.
+If two major story threads never interact, the gap is right there.

 Scyn does not try to be a world bible.
 It does not replace a notes system or a draft app.
 It is for writers who want to see story mechanics instead of storing more lore.